jbwilliams731/ELK-Stack/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the elksetup.yml playbook file to Ansible container inside /etc/ansible/.
-- Update the _____ file to include...
+- Update the hosts file to include the ELK Server's private IP address under a new group of hosts known as [elk]
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://20.69.240.232:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- To navigate to the ELK server we must connect via our local machine directly to the ELK public IP and via port 5601. http://20.69.240.232:5601/app/kibana
+- To navigate to the ELK server we must connect via our local machine directly to the ELK public IP and via port 5601.